NeuS-PIR: Learning Relightable Neural Surface using Pre-Integrated Rendering: Experiments

-Our work is primarily related to two methods, NVDiffrec~\cite{munkberg2022extracting} and Neural-PIL~\cite{boss2021neural}.
-Both of these methods use pre-integrated illumination for lighting modeling, but differ in their geometry modeling approaches.
-Additionally, recent works based on these methods are available: NVDiffrecmc~\cite{hasselgren2022nvdiffrecmc} adopts Monte Carlo Rendering for shading based on NVDIffrec's geometry and material representation, SAMURAI~\cite{boss2022-samurai} additionally estimates camera pose for inverse rendering.
-We compare the above methods together with NeRFactor~\cite{zhang2021nerfactor} and InvRender~\cite{zhang2022invrender}.
-To measure the image quality of relighting and albedo images, we use three quantitative metrics: Peak Signal to Noise Ratio (PSNR), Structural Similarity Index Measure (SSIM), and Learned Perceptual Image Patch Similarity (LPIPS).
+Our work is closely related to two methods, namely NVDiffrec~\cite{munkberg2022extracting} and Neural-PIL~\cite{boss2021neural}.
+Both methods utilize pre-integrated illumination for lighting modeling but differ in their approaches to geometry modeling.
+Furthermore, recent works based on these methods have emerged: NVDiffrecmc~\cite{hasselgren2022nvdiffrecmc} employs Monte Carlo Rendering for shading, building upon NVDiffrec's geometry and material representation, while SAMURAI~\cite{boss2022-samurai} additionally estimates camera pose for inverse rendering.
+In our comparisons, we also consider NeRFactor~\cite{zhang2021nerfactor} and InvRender~\cite{zhang2022invrender}, which are implicit representation-based methods utilizing distinct approaches for geometry and illuminations.
+To assess the image quality of relighting and albedo images, we utilize three quantitative metrics: Peak Signal to Noise Ratio (PSNR), Structural Similarity Index Measure (SSIM), and Learned Perceptual Image Patch Similarity (LPIPS).
+For evaluating geometry on synthesis datasets with ground truth geometry, we report the Chamfer Distance (CD).